prathmeshjagtap/luckyBirthday/README.md

-# luckyBirthday
-Is your birthday lucky?
+# Is your birthday lucky?
 This is fun game app, created using Vanilla JS.

 How this works?